dbnl-harvey/kura/docs/blog/posts/new-documentation-release.md

 Our documentation has been completely reorganized and expanded to provide a better experience:

-- **Clear Structure**: New organization with dedicated sections for Getting Started, Core Concepts, User Guides, and Tutorials
+- **Clear Structure**: New organization with dedicated sections for Getting Started, Core Concepts, and API Reference
 - **Comprehensive Installation Guide**: Detailed instructions for different installation methods, including both `uv` and `pip`
-- **In-depth Tutorials**: Step-by-step guides for common use cases
+- **In-depth Tutorials**: Step-by-step guides in our Getting Started section
 - **Enriched API Reference**: Better organized and more detailed API documentation
 - **Core Concepts Explained**: Detailed explanations of Kura's architecture and components
 - **Improved Code Examples**: Concise, practical examples throughout